Anilkumargundu/anilkumargundu.github.io/resources.md

 Tutorial on how to install skywater 130nm PDK is [here](https://github.com/bmurmann/EE628.git){:target="_blank"}

 ## 📌 Make your First GitHub repository and push to Github on Linux
-You can find a nice video [here](https://www.youtube.com/watch?v=bvi37IbJXS4){:target="_blank"} on how to create, commit, and push a repository that I came across.
+You can find a nice video [here](https://www.youtube.com/watch?v=bvi37IbJXS4){:target="_blank"} that I came across on how to create, commit, and push a repository .

 ## 🏭 Chip Gallery
 to be updated